windingwind/zotero-better-notes/TemplateUsage.md

-# Template
+# Template Usage

-v0.3.0 supports a new feature called _Template_
+This documentation is for beginners.

+If you want to customize your own template, see [template doc](./TemplateDoc.md).
+Post an issue if you need help.

-You can find it under the Workspace Window->Edit:
+You can find templates under the Workspace Tab/Window->Edit:
 ![image](https://user-images.githubusercontent.com/33902321/169189492-ab27b5ef-d6b2-4e4b-9035-2c11a91d53a1.png)

 ## Add a template